aiidateam/aiida-website/docs/news/posts/2024-10-18-exploring-aiida-database.md

 Band gap for I2Ni: 0.319 eV
 ```

-Now that you have learnt how to create such a query, you can have more fun adding additional statements before calling `.all()`.
+Now that you have learnt how to create such a query, we invite you to have more fun, adding additional statements before the final call to `qb.all()`.
 Here a couple of examples:

 - You can check that the input code of the `qe` calculation was indeed a using the Quantum ESPRESSO plugin (`quantumespresso.pw`):